Kotlin Multiplatform Help

 Run your application

-You can run your multiplatform application for both Android or iOS from Android Studio.
+You can run your multiplatform application for both Android and iOS from IntelliJ IDEA.

 Run your application on Android

-1. In the list of run configurations, select composeApp.
+1. In the list of run configurations, select androidApp.

 2. Choose an Android virtual device next to the list of configurations and click Run.